Sidstumple/browser-technology/README.md

 Documentation of the course browser technology of the minor Web Development at the University of Applied Sciences in Amsterdam.

 # Demo HTML Media `capture`
-HTML Media Capture only works on mobile
+HTML Media Capture only works on mobile browsers for Android & iOS, it opens the camera, or uses the microphone
 > HTML Media Capture works in conjunction with the accept attribute which can take several values, among them:
 > * `accept="audio/*"`
 > * `accept="video/*"`